nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - Modified `init_firestore_config.py` to load configurations from emulator_seed_data files instead of using hardcoded values.
 - Fixed port conflicts in Firebase emulator configuration by updating `firebase.json` to use alternative ports.
 - Successfully tested emulator functions with correct configurations.
+- Fixed validation error in `assign_people_to_items` Cloud Function by updating Pydantic models:
+  - Created `PersonItemAssignment` class to replace Dict structure
+  - Modified `AssignPeopleToItems` model to use List of assignments instead of Dict
+  - Updated output format to align with receipt data model
+- Successfully tested all Cloud Functions in emulator environment
 - App navigation and workflow redesign plan documented, including:
   - Bottom navigation bar structure (Receipts, Settings)
   - Centralized Receipts screen with FAB for adding receipts